DoHarmony/harmony-introduction-test/README.md

 - Fork or clone this repository and you have to create new repository with de answers and share with ctrlharmony, tidoharmony.
 - There is no hard time limit, but we expect a focused, quality solution over an exhaustive one.
+- Create a pull request over this repository or share the new repo with sebastian@doharmony.com, alexander@doharmony.com

 ---